domichel/GenCol/README.md

 It install most of the files into /usr/local.
 That way, you can have both fvwm 2 and 3 installed into the same system.

+media-sound/guitarix[dkbuilder] will install guitarix as usual.
+It will also install dkbuilder world writable into /usr/share/dkbuilder.
+An improved 'dkbuilder' script is provided.
+Just run it and follow the help message in order to setup and manage the dkbuilder virtual python environment.

 Enjoy!

 ## Ebuilds list